Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.md

 {% capture workflowEdge %}A diagram for an example scenario that uses the Cloud Data Fabric functionality for an edge cluster{% endcapture %}
 {% include shared_image.html alt=workflowEdge file="shared-images/admin-guides/cloud-data-fabric/cloud-data-fabric-workflow-edge.png" %}

 The Cloud Data Fabric functionality lets you make the data on the central cluster available to the remote clusters without the need to replicate data to each location.
 The data remains available to the edge clusters even if their capacity is lower than that of the central cluster.
+While a read-write portal lets the edge clusters create or modify data on the central cluster, a read-only portal lets only the edge clusters read data from the central cluster.

 ### Active Workload with Archive
 In this scenario, several clusters serve active workloads but require access to a large data archive after the initial workflow completes.